The confident kid on the brink of his Test debut

 "He is right up there with those names," says Killeen.

-"His bowling spells and matches this year are some of the best displays I have seen at Durham and this is my 30th year as a player and a coach.
+"His bowling spells and matches this year are some of the best displays I have seen at Durham and this is my 30th year as a player and a coach."

 That confident kid is ready to step out on the biggest stage.